denten-books/plain-text/2-surface.md

 through the medium.
 In the age of the telegraph, the biggest barrier to the comprehension of software was encoding.
 Morse code and similar alphabet conventions left a visible mark on the paper.
-Once the machine alphabet identified, it could be translated back into natural language.
+Once the machine alphabet identified, it could be translated back into natural language using a simple lookup table.
 The ticker tape gave the means to translate human language into an electronic signal.
-Once mechanized the signal could be used to communicate and control machines remotely.
-Early programmable media could hardly be called ephemeral or immaterial.
-Anecdotes circulate in the digital humanities circles of Father Roberto Busa, the early pioneer in the field of computational philology, carting his punch cards around Italy on a truck in the 1960s.[^ln2-busa] Code before its electromagnetic period was burdensome, fragile, and unwieldy.
-Just like writing with pen and paper, making an error in ticker tape entry required cumbersome corrections and sometimes wholesale re-entry of lines or pages.
+Once mechanized the signal could be used to communicate and to control machines remotely.
+But we would hardly call early programmable media ephemeral or immaterial.
+Anecdotes circulate in the digital humanities circles about Father Roberto Busa, the early pioneer in the field of computational philology, who in the 1960s carted his punch cards around Italy on a truck.[^ln2-busa] Code before its electromagnetic period was fragile and unwieldy.
+Just like writing with pen and paper, making an error on ticker tape entry required cumbersome corrections and sometimes wholesale re-entry of lines or pages.
 On the surface of ticker tape, the inscription still made a strong commitment to the medium.
-Once commited to paper it was near-immutable.
+Once committed to paper it was near-immutable.

-The magnetic tape changed the nature of the commitment.
-Before printing on paper, the typest could manipulate words "in memory," on a medium that could be easily erased and rewritten.
-The magnetic charge adhered lightly to its surface.
-The "light touch" of the magnetic inscription gave the word its emphemeral quality.
-The touch was light enough as to be nearly impreceptible to unaided human perception.
+Magnetic tape changed the nature of the commitment between inscription and medium.
+It gave a temporary home to the word, where the word could be changed and manipulated before committing to paper.
+A typist using the new generation of magnetically-enabled devices could manipulate words "in memory," on a medium that could be easily erased and rewritten.
+The magnetic charge adheres lightly to the tape surface.
+The "light touch" of the magnetic inscription gave the word its ephemeral quality.
+But it was also light enough as to be nearly imperceptible.
 In applications like law and banking, where the fidelity between input, storage, and output were absolutely crucial, the illegible property of magnetic storage posed a significant engineering challenge.
 In this section, I would like to describe a few devices that attempted to address the problem of illegibility.
-After the advent of teletype, but before the screen, these creators of these machines used a variety of strategies to restore a measure of congruence between paper inscription and magnetic representation.
+After the advent of teletype, but before the screen, the creators of these machines used a variety of strategies to restore a measure of congruence between visible paper inscription and the invisible magnetic representation.
 Legibility, as these devices show, was one of the problems driving innovation.

 The principles of magnetic recording were developed by Oberlin Smith (among others), the American engineer who also filed several inventions related to weaving looms at the end of the nineteenth century.
 In 1888, inspired by Edison's mechanical phonograph, Smith made public his experiments with an "electrical method" of sound recording using a "magnetized cord" (cotton mixed with hardened steel dust) as a recording medium.
 These experiments were later